Let's Eat! Englewood offers new opportunities for diners

-After five years of sponsoring the event, it continues to grow, according to Ed Hill, executive director of the Englewood Chamber of Commerce.
+After five years of being a sponsored event, it continues to grow, said Ed Hill, executive director of the Englewood Florida Chamber of Commerce.

 Hill said the Let’s Eat!
 Englewood is an opportunity for diners to test out restaurants in September when they are traditionally less busy.